Massimo Manca

-Massimo Manca (born March 18, 1964) is a former Italian-born American football kicker in the National Football League for the Cincinnati Bengals.
-He also was a member of the Barcelona Dragons in the World League of American Football.
+Massimo Manca (born March 18, 1964) is an Italian-born former professional football kicker in the National Football League (NFL) for the Cincinnati Bengals.
+He also was a member of the Barcelona Dragons in the World League of American Football (WLAF).
 He played college football at Penn State University.

-Early years
+Early life and education

 Manca was born in the Mediterranean island of Sardinia.
-His family moved to the United States when he was a ten year old in 1974, after his father who was a professor of English at the University of Sardinia, took a job at the University of Reno to teach Italian as part of an exchange program.
+His family moved to the United States when he was a ten year old in 1974, after his father who was a professor of English at the University of Sardinia, took a job at the University of Nevada, Reno to teach Italian as part of an exchange program.

 He returned to Italy after two years, where he attended the eighth and ninth grades.
 He returned to the United States and enrolled at Reno High School as a sophomore.
 He began playing American football as a junior.
 He made field goals of 52, 47, and 46 yards as a senior.